-H E Publication of these Poems falling to my Lot, the Merit of the Poet soon determin'd me in the Choice of a Patron; the greatest Genius in Poetry naturally in War, for the Muse has always found herself dear to the Heroes Race, whose Glory, and Praise it is her Duty and Delight to transmit to Posterity.
+H. E. Publication of these Poems falling to my Lot, the Merit of the Poet soon determin'd me in the Choice of a Patron; the greatest Genius in Poetry naturally slying to the Protection of the greatest Genius in in War, for the Muse has always found herfelf dear to the Heroes Race, whose Glory, and Praise it is her Duty and Delight to transmit to Posterity.
 And a Maxim, that has now been long admitted as Authentic, made me think, that these less known Works of Shakespear, wou'd not be displeasing to Your Lordship: For